Why

 Although the load can be heavy and bulky, it is still possible to peddle the bicycle in the usual way.

 To make sure that the load put on the bicycle is mainly transferred to the wheel axle, straps are attached where the wheel axles are bolted to the bicycle frame.
 These straps are made by winding some thin wire around frame and axle and twisting it into a loop.
 In each strap fits the tapered end of a straight stick roughly one and half a meter long.
+For the load rack over the front wheel, these sticks are tied with a strip of rubber to the steering handle.
+For the load rack over the rear wheel, the two sticks are also mounted in the loops attached to the rear wheel axle, then higher up with rubberstrips to a T-shaped wooden extension strapped to the frame under the saddle.

 Any basket, bag, netting or platform can be attached to the sticks, that support the load in the most practical way.
 This choice is left to the user.